Byron ‘Reckful’ Bernstein Dies, Popular eSports Competitor And Twitch Streamer Dead At 31

 Prior to his passing, Bernstein’s account on the streaming platform Twitch had been suspended in February under mysterious circumstances.

-As Dexerto reported, there were a series of controversial incidents during his live streams leading up to the suspension.
+As Dexerto reported, there were a series of controversial incidents during his livestreams leading up to the suspension.

 “On February 22, a woman flashed her chest to the stream, while they held Reckful’s camera, which is the first incident some have pointed to,” the report noted.
 “Later, he is said to have driven at over 100mph while holding his phone and displaying the dashboard.
 Twitch has taken a zero-tolerance approach to dangerous driving streams in the past, especially if there is speeding.”

-Prior to the suspension, there had been signs of a fast-growing career and following for the World of Warcraft gamer.
-As the Dexerto report noted, Bernstein was quickly approaching the 1 million follower mark, gaining close to 1,000 new followers a day for the last month, when his account was suspended.
+Prior to the suspension, there had been signs of a fast-growing career and online following for the World of Warcraft and Hearthstone gamer.
+As the Dexerto report noted, Bernstein was quickly approaching the 1 million follower mark on Twitch, gaining close to 1,000 new followers a day for the last month before his account was suspended.

+Bernstein had also recently opened up about a $177 million deal that he had helped negotiate himself.
+As Dexerto noted, he opened up about it during an interview with Twitch streamer and YouTuber Imane Anys, known online as Pokimane.

+In the interview, Bernstein noted that he had been hired by a venture capitalist conglomerate that works closely with the U.S. government.
+Bernstein, who acknowledged that he had been suffering from some mental health issues and recently started taking new medication, said the deal was very significant to him and that he was proud of the work he had done to help secure it.

 If you or someone you know is in crisis, please call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or contact the Crisis Text Line by texting TALK to 741741.
 For readers outside the U.S., visit Suicide.org or Befrienders Worldwide for international resources you can use to find help.